Backgrounder on Power Uprates for Nuclear Plants

 Uprates—Completed, Under Review, Expected

 The NRC has approved 154 uprates and typically has several applications for power uprates under review at any given time.
-Licensees responding to a December 2012 NRC survey indicated they plan to submit 3 applications for measurement uncertainty recapture uprates in the next five years.
+Licensees responding to a December 2012 NRC survey indicated they plan to submit three applications for measurement uncertainty recapture uprates in the next five years.
 If these applications are approved, the resulting uprates would add another 172 MWt (58 MWe) to the nation's generating capacity.
-Lists of uprate applications approved, under review, and anticipated can be found in the three tables at the end of this fact sheet, and on the NRC's website.
+Lists of uprate applications approved, under review, and anticipated can be found on the NRC's website.

 The NRC welcomes public involvement in our activities as part of our strong, fair oversight of the nuclear industry.
 The public's opportunities to participate in the power uprate arena include: